MarinMakers/discord-bot/README.md

-#Discord Bot for Tam High Engineering Server
+#Discord Bot for Marin Makers' Discord Server
 In which we attempt to develop a bot for Discord from scratch.

 ###Planned Features